3meters/tipe/Readme.md

 Figuring out the type of any Javascript variable is frought with ambiguity.
 Javasript's native typeof is famously broken.
 Many folks turn to the excellent is library for help: https://github.com/enricomarino/is.

 Not content with is?
 You should probably write your own type checker.
 The tipe module is our take on the problem.
-It is twice as fast as is and supports custom types.
+It is roughly twice as fast as is and supports custom types.

 ## Install with nodejs
 ```js